cpchalk/gpcheckx/README.md

 # gpcheckx

-kbmag program to efficiently find the word differences  needed to build the correct automatic structure of a group gpname.
+kbmag program used to efficiently find the word differences  needed to build the correct automatic structure of a group gpname.
 It uses some ideas from the MAF system for building automatic structures.
 See https://sourceforge.net/projects/maffsa.